 Potential Vacancy Amount

 Next, take away any potential vacancy you may have during the year.
 Normally, with a single-family house you may be occupied all 12 months.
-If that tenant moves out during that 12 month period, you will need to consider that the property might be vacant for a couple of months because you’ll need to advertise the property and vet any new tenants.
+If that tenant moves out during that 12 month period, you will need to consider that the property might be vacant for a couple of months because you’ll need to advertise the property and get a new tenant.
 I use a standard 10% vacancy rule for almost all of my properties – it’s roughly a month’s worth of time.

 So returning to the formula, you’re going to take 10% off your Gross Operating Income.
 In our example, out of the $12,000 annual income, you’re going to take away $1,200 just in case you are vacant, leaving a balance of $10,800.